PrestaShop/prestashop.github.io/news/_posts/2022-11-17-office-hours.md

 ## We are open!

 Would you like to discuss a Pull Request you are working on?
-Or about the future of the project?
+Or the future of the project?
 Do you just want to listen to the discussion?
 If so, joining the meeting will be a great idea.

 ## When and where?

 Feel free to join us on [this Google Meet link](https://meet.google.com/fer-hcgk-wti).
 Office Hours are held *every Tuesday* (except days that are bank holidays in most European countries) from 11:00 AM to 12 PM CET.

-If you want to suggest topics for discussion, please [fill out this form](https://forms.gle/2r7jPp5WxhFSUQme8). (it is not required, though!)
+If you want to suggest topics for discussion, please [fill out this form](https://forms.gle/2r7jPp5WxhFSUQme8) (it is not required, though!).

 See you at the next meeting :wave: